global-electrification-platform/data-service/README.md

 ### Testing

-Start and populate testing database:
+Start and populate database for tests:

   yarn init-test-db

-Start and populate testing database:

-  yarn migrate-test-db

-Run tests:

-  yarn test

 ## License